/ tool-comparisons / Auth0 vs Lucia for Solo Developers

 For solo developers who want ownership and control, Lucia is the principled choice.
 No vendor dependency, no monthly costs, and complete flexibility.
 But you're trading convenience for control, and the initial setup time is real.

 My recommendation: if you're building a product you want to ship quickly, use Auth0 or another managed service.
-If you're building something where you need deep auth customization or you philosophically prefer owning your stack, Lucia rewards the extra effort.
+If you're building something where you need deep auth customization or you philosophically prefer owning your stack, the Lucia approach rewards the extra effort, just remember that in 2026 that means following its guides and wiring in Arctic and Oslo rather than installing a maintained Lucia package.
 Choose based on whether you value speed or control more.